tobeva/tobeva.com/content/intro/functions/_index.md

 type: python
 ---

-### Functions

 ## Functions

 What are functions?
-In Python a function is something you can "call".
-When you call the function it does something.
-We already used the `print` function.
+In Python you can "call" function and it runs some code for you.
+It does something useful for you.
+We already used the `print()` function.
 When you call the print function, it prints to the screen!

 ## Three Types Of Functions